USAA: Locations

 Besides its headquarters in San Antonio, USAA has a second major office in Phoenix.
 USAA also has offices in Chesapeake, Virginia; Colorado Springs, Colorado; Plano, Texas; and Tampa, Florida.
-Internationally, USAA has offices in London and Frankfurt.
-The company has numerous office buildings in the Phoenix area.
-Their largest office buildings are on a 400-acre multi-use north Phoenix campus built in 2017, these buildings contain 4,500 workers.
-In May 2019 USAA opened another Phoenix office located at 25700 N Norterra Pkwy in north Phoenix that will eventually house 1,100 employees primarily software developers.
+Internationally, USAA has offices in Dublin, London and Frankfurt.
+The company has numerous office buildings in the Phoenix area, most on a 400-acre multi-use north Phoenix campus built in 2017.
+These buildings contain 4,500 workers.

+In May 2019, USAA opened another Phoenix office located at 25700 N Norterra Pkwy in north Phoenix to house 1,100 employees, primarily software developers.

-On May 27, 2021, USAA announced that it will be adding an additional 750 employees to its 100-employee base in Charlotte, North Carolina.
-The company will be leasing 90000 sqft of space in a new building in South End called The Square.
+In May 2021, USAA announced that it will be adding an additional 750 employees to its 100-employee base in Charlotte, North Carolina, leasing 90000 sqft of space in a new building in South End called The Square.
 Company employees started moving in at the end of 2021.
 In June 2022, USAA purchased The Square from developer Beacon Partners for $97 million.
-Currently the company has 500 employees in the building and they occupy 2 out of the 6 floors they originally agreed to lease of the 10 story building.

-Bank secrecy violations
+Sponsorships

+USAA has sponsored the National Football League recognizing and honoring the military community since 2011.
+USAA has been a sponsor of the Wounded Warrior Project since 2009.

+In collegiate sports, USAA is a partner of all three United States service academies in NCAA Division I—the Air Force Falcons, Army Black Knights, and Navy Midshipmen.
+The company has been the Army–Navy Game's presenting sponsor since 2009, as part of a multi-year deal through 2030.

+Regulatory and legal actions

-On March 17, 2022, The Financial Crimes Enforcement Network (FinCEN) announced a $140 million "civil money penalty" against USAA Federal Savings Bank for violations of the Bank Secrecy Act.
+In March 2022, Financial Crimes Enforcement Network (FinCEN) announced a $140 million "civil money penalty" against USAA Federal Savings Bank for violations of the Bank Secrecy Act.
+In 2019, the OCC uncovered evidence of 600 violations of the Servicemembers Civil Relief Act and the Military Lending Act by USAA.

+In August 2024, USAA paid $64.2 million to settle accusations that it breached the Servicemembers Civil Relief Act (SCRA) by charging illegal fees and excessive interest on loans.

+In December 2024, the Office of the Comptroller of the Currency issued a cease and desist order Against USAA Federal Savings Bank to require the bank to correct a range of deficiencies related on unsafe or unsound practices relating to management, earnings, information technology, consumer compliance, and internal audit and suspicious activity reporting violations.